Linda Tripp: Some Whistleblowers Are More Equal than Others

 Most whistleblowers stand alone.
 It is a very lonely place to be.
 The element of choice no longer exists.
 In making this difficult decision, they lay it all on the line.
 For all practical purposes, life as they know it, personally and professionally, ceases to exist.

-The higher the profile, the more public the attacks. t is a high price for doing the right thing, and it is a lifetime price.
+The higher the profile, the more public the attacks.
+It is a high price for doing the right thing, and it is a lifetime price.
 Despite all this, most true whistleblowers would do it all over again.
 It is black and white.
 There are no shades of gray.

 Compare and contrast that with the anonymous, protected person who brought about this impeachment.
 Who is he?
 Where is he?
 Who knows?
 Unlike actual whistleblowers, he is fully protected, shielded from public scrutiny, shrouded in cotton bunting and escorted through what for all others was a very painful and public process.